AldenCutler/ChordStorm/README.md

     <img src="src/static/images/hacktyhon_logo.png" alt="Logo" width="80" height="80">
   </a>

-<h3 align="center">TuneCast</h3>
+<h3 align="center">ChordStorm</h3>

   <p align="center">
-    TuneCast is a web app made for the GoatHacks 2024 Hackathon that recommends music based on the current weather and your listening history.
+    ChordStorm is a web app made for the GoatHacks 2024 Hackathon that recommends music based on the current weather and your listening history.
     <br />
     <br />
     <br />
     ·
-    <a href="https://github.com/AldenCutler/TuneCast/issues">Report Bug</a>
+    <a href="https://github.com/AldenCutler/ChordStorm/issues">Report Bug</a>
     ·
-    <a href="https://github.com/AldenCutler/TuneCast/issues">Request Feature</a>
+    <a href="https://github.com/AldenCutler/ChordStorm/issues">Request Feature</a>
   </p>
 </div>